 4.5.2.3.
 Electronic light source control gear(s), if applicable, shall be considered to be part of the lamp; they may be part of the light source module(s).

-4.5.2.4.
-Road illumination devices shall not generate radiated or power line disturbances, which cause a malfunction of other electric/electronic systems of the vehicle.
+[4.5.2.4.
+Road illumination devices shall not generate radiated or power line disturbances, which cause a malfunction of other electric/electronic systems of the vehicle.]

 4.5.2.5.
 In case of replaceable light source module(s), the design of the light source module(s) shall be such that